dilshankarunarathne/cpp-notes/README.md

 # Map

-Map <map> is a collection in the standard library.
+Map is a collection in the standard library.
 Things In a map are organized in key-value pairs.
 Just like vectors, it grows when it needs to.
 It keeps the sorted order, so we can access items using keys and speed search, but it costs a little to add items.
 We can use the key inside square brackets to access a value, or we can use the find method to look up.
 We can also use pair and insert functions to add pairs.
 Map iterators points to a pair, first and seconds.
 We need to dereference the pointer to get the key and the value.
 -------------------------------------------------------------------------------------------------
 map <int, string> mymap;